planetfederal/workshops/workshops/geoserver/doc/source/install/dashboard.rst

 Dashboard
 =========

 The OpenGeo Suite comes with a Dashboard, a single interface that allows you to access all components of the OpenGeo Suite, including links to common tasks, configuration, management, and application logs.
-It runs on the host machine as both a standalone application, and in a browser.
+It runs on the host machine as both a standalone application and in a browser.

 .. figure:: img/dashboard.png

-   *OpenGeo Suite Dashboard*
+   OpenGeo Suite Dashboard

 When you first launch the OpenGeo Suite Dashboard, you will be presented with the GeoServer username and password.
 These credentials are used to administer GeoServer.
 Remember these credentials.

 .. figure:: img/dashboard_firstlaunch.png

-   *Dashboard first launch*
+   Dashboard first launch

 Starting and stopping
 ---------------------